apache/lucene-solr/lucene/JRE_VERSION_MIGRATION.md

  * Java 8, Unicode 6.2
  * Java 9, Unicode 8.0

-In general, whether or not you need to re-index largely depends upon the data that you are searching, and what was changed in any given Unicode version.
-For example, if you are completely sure that your content is limited to the "Basic Latin" range of Unicode, you can safely ignore this.
+In general, whether you need to re-index largely depends upon the data that you are searching, and what was changed in any given Unicode version.
+For example, if you are completely sure your content is limited to the "Basic Latin" range of Unicode, you can safely ignore this.

 ## Special Notes: LUCENE 2.9 TO 3.0, JAVA 1.4 TO JAVA 5 TRANSITION

 * `StandardAnalyzer` will return the same results under Java 5 as it did under Java 1.4.
-This is because it is largely independent of the runtime JRE for Unicode support, (with the exception of lowercasing).
+This is because it is largely independent of the runtime JRE for Unicode support, (except for lowercasing).
 However, no changes to casing have occurred in Unicode 4.0 that affect StandardAnalyzer, so if you are using this Analyzer you are NOT affected.